eslachance/enmap/docs/api-docs.md

 Remove a value from an Array or Object property inside an Array or Object element in Enmap.
 Confusing?
 Sure is.
-DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+DEPRECATION WILL BE REMOVED IN ENMAP 6!
 Use remove() instead!

 **Kind**: instance method of [<code>Enmap</code>](#enmap-map)
 **Returns**: [<code>Enmap</code>](#enmap-map) - The enmap.